Micheen Thornycroft: 2016

 In February, Thornycroft participated in the women's single sculls event at the Buffalo Regatta in East London, Eastern Cape, South Africa, where she finished first.
+In August, she raced at the Olympic Games in Rio de Janeiro, finishing fifth in the B Final, and 11th overall.

 Recognition

 Thornycroft was nominated for an ANSA (Annual National Sports Award) Sportswoman of the Year Award in 2013, with two other nominees, Cara Black (tennis player) and Rachel Goromonzi (hockey player) also being recognised as deserving of the award.
 The event was held at the Rainbow Towers Hotel in Harare on 11 December.
 Thornycroft received a silver medal for the accolade whilst Black and Goromonzi received gold and bronze medals respectively.

 In 2015, Thornycroft was again nominated for an ANSA Sportswoman of the Year Award.
 The other nominees were Kirsty Coventry (swimmer) and Helen Costa Sinclair (bodybuilder).
 The award show was on 16 December, hosted by the Sports and Recreation Commission at the Rainbow Towers Hotel in Harare.
 The accolade was given to Helen Costa Sinclair.

+In 2017, Thornycroft won the World Rowing Filippi Spirit Award.